WELCOME FROM THE CHIEF RESIDENTS

 We have ample protected time to attend educational conferences, including hot-seat and (frequently gamified) case-taking to help prepare our residents for the new oral certifying exams.
 We also receive tailored sessions to guide us through key transition points during our training: an R1 “bootcamp” series to make the start of radiology residency less daunting, an R2 call lecture series to arm us with the confidence to tackle after-hours shifts, and an R3 boards review series with copious high-yield pearls that have helped us maintain a 100% pass rate.

 The combination of a strong educational curriculum and a supportive atmosphere has allowed our residents to explore their passions both within radiology and beyond.
-Many of our residents pursue research, as there are abundant opportunities to work with mentors who are at the top of their field and we receive funding and time to present at conferences.
+Not only do many of our residents perform research with Stanford faculty who are at the top of their field, they also receive departmental funding and protected travel time to present their research at national and international conferences.
 Residents have also spearheaded new initiatives that are supported and accelerated by program leadership.
-Examples of such successful initiatives include (1) RadCombinator, a program allowing residents protected time to focus on research and other creative pursuits, (2) RadEd, a brand new medical education residency track, and (3) Stanford Women in RadioLogy (SWiRL), a group that meets regularly to foster community and career development for women-identifying radiology trainees and faculty.
-Our residents also lead quality improvement projects and global health pursuits, and organize monthly departmental-funded social events including an annual resident retreat.
+Examples of such successful initiatives include (1) RadCombinator, which provides residents with academic time to focus on research and other creative pursuits, (2) RadEd, focused on training residents interested in medical education, and (3) Stanford Women in RadioLogy (SWiRL), which fosters community and supports career development for women-identifying radiology trainees and faculty.
+Our residents also lead quality improvement projects and global health pursuits, as well as organize monthly departmental-funded social events, including an annual resident retreat.

 We celebrate the rich tapestry of diversity that defines our residency, with a long-standing commitment to recruiting individuals with a wide range of backgrounds, life experiences, and intellectual ideas.
-We have a close relationship with the Stanford Medicine Alliance for Disability Inclusion and Equity (SMADIE), a group founded and led by one of our attending radiologists.
+We have a close relationship with the Stanford Medicine Alliance for Disability Inclusion and Equity (SMADIE), a group spearheaded by one of our faculty.
 We regularly participate in diversity and inclusion sessions that help train us to become radiologists who provide culturally competent and equitable care to our patients.

-We also strongly believe in the importance of work-life balance and enjoy the many wonderful things that the Bay Area has to offer, including the local beaches, hiking trails through the redwoods, amazing restaurants of all cuisines, San Francisco, and Napa, just to name a few.
+We also strongly believe in the importance of work-life balance and our residents enjoy the many wonderful things that the Bay Area has to offer, including the local beaches, hiking trails through the redwoods, amazing restaurants, San Francisco, and Napa, just to name a few.

-We wish you the best of luck on your residency search and hope to see you at Stanford in the future!
+We wish you the best of luck on your residency search and hope to see you at Stanford soon!

 Regards from your friendly neighborhood chiefs,